 Our Beliefs

 With a deep understanding of scientific research and years of frontline experience working in historically marginalized communities, we’ve always known that health begins where we live, work, eat, sleep, and play.
-But knowing that social determinants of health matter is not what sets HealthBegins apart.
-It’s knowing how to improve them — practically, boldly, and with an unwavering commitment to equity and justice.
+But knowing that social and structural determinants of health matter is not what sets HealthBegins apart.
+It’s knowing how to improve them—practically, boldly, and with an unwavering commitment to equity and justice.

 Our Story